~ helping to create and develop sustainable healthcare for Malawi’s Children

 : Students - Malawian 80 per annum

-Outcomes - Inpatient mortality has fallen to around 4% ; 20 years ago it was about 15%.
+Inpatient child mortality has fallen to around 4%; 20 years ago it was about 20%.

-However, there is still much to do and to achieve, so welcoming new donors to join our loyal existing donors is essential to achieving the ultimate objective; not only improving the lives of so many young Malawians but literally giving life to so many of them who otherwise would be lost to the nation and the world.
+With so much still to do and to achieve, it is essential for us to welcome new donors to join our loyal existing donors as we all strive to not only improve the lives of so many young Malawians but literally to give life to so many of them who otherwise would be lost to the nation and the world.

 The care workload is seasonal.
 The hot rainy months of December to April or May bring such illnesses as malaria, typhoid, cholera, gastro enteritis and malnutrition - all against a backdrop of HIV/AIDS and stunted growth.